-Presented by Dr Peter Stanley, on Tuesday 19 February 2002 beside the Roll of Honour at the Memorial, as part of the Roll of Honour Talks Series.
+Originally presented by Dr Peter Stanley, on Tuesday 19 February 2002 beside the Roll of Honour at the Memorial, as part of the Roll of Honour Talks Series.

 Download the talk - 8:59 min (2.1 Mb Mp3)

 Sixty years ago today Australia was directly attacked for the first time by an external enemy.
 A few minutes before ten o'clock on 19 February 1942 a force of Japanese aircraft swept over Darwin to begin the first of two raids on that day.

 The attacks on Darwin occurred as part of the Japanese conquest of south-east Asia.
 Japan had been fighting a brutal war of conquest in China since the early 1930s.
 It had occupied Indo-China and Thailand in 1941.
 In the two months since the outbreak of war against the European powers in Asia in December 1941 its forces had taken Hong Kong, Malaya, and the Australian territory of New Britain.
 Its forces were already advancing into the Netherlands East Indies.
 Four days before the attacks Japanese forces had captured Singapore.

 While Australians looked apprehensively at maps in their daily newspapers which showed arrows moving toward northern Australia, Japan had no intention of actually landing in Australia.
 Rather, Japan's aim was to seize the raw materials and economic resources of south-east Asia, and to secure a defensible perimeter around the region to defend its gains from the counter-attacks which would follow.

 Darwin was a major Allied base.
 Ships and planes based there were supporting the defenders of Timor, which was to fall within a week, and Java, which would be overwhelmed by the month's end.
 Darwin was attacked therefore not as the prelude to an invasion of Australia, but to support Japan's seizure of the Netherlands East Indies.